 Uelian De Abadia-Peixoto, a 35-year-old woman from Brazil currently in immigration custody in Yuba County, is one of the plaintiffs in the suit.
 Ms. De Abadia, who has no history of violence or disruption in court, has plastic and steel plates in her knees, legs, feet, back, and head.
 The shackles used during transportation and in-court proceedings aggravate her previous injury and current medical condition.
 An asylum applicant and domestic violence survivor, Ms. De Abadia's injury from being shackled is intensified by the memories of being bound and raped by her abusive husband and his brother.
 At the time the complaint was filed, Ms. De Abadia had been placed in metal hand and leg restraints for travel to and participation in immigration court proceedings on about five occasions.

 Another plaintiff in the case, who had developed permanent nerve damage, also due to a previous injury, experienced intense pain when he was shackled for his immigration court appearances.
 Neither of these plaintiffs had a history of violence or disruption in court; they would have posed no threat to the safety and security of the courtroom or threat of flight had they been allowed to appear without physical restraints.

 The suit is expected to have national implications.
-ACLU-NC staff attorney Julia Harumi Mass was appointed class counsel along with attorneys from the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area and Wilson Sonsini Goodrich & Rosati.
+ACLU Foundation of Northern California staff attorney Julia Harumi Mass was appointed class counsel along with attorneys from the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area and Wilson Sonsini Goodrich & Rosati.